 Good news however, after several good stern shots the parts of the bike that were sticking out beyond the perimeter of the boat seemed to have been modified enough to allow the bike to calm down a bit, seeming to now be cowering in the rear of the boat.

-Look for the final part 3 to this series blog: Tour de Powerhouse on the Middle Fork of the Salmon River – Coming Soon!
+Read the final part of this blog series: Tour de Powerhouse on the Middle Fork of the Salmon River – Part 3